Cayden Primeau

-Cayden Primeau (born August 11, 1999) is an American-Canadian professional ice hockey goaltender for the Chicago Wolves of the American Hockey League (AHL) while under contract to the Carolina Hurricanes of the National Hockey League (NHL).
-He was selected in the seventh round, 199th overall, by the Montreal Canadiens in the 2017 NHL entry draft, and previously played with the Canadiens and Toronto Maple Leafs.
+Cayden Primeau (born August 11, 1999) is an American professional ice hockey player who is a goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
+He was selected in the seventh round, 199th overall, by the Montreal Canadiens in the 2017 NHL entry draft.
+Primeau has also previously played for the Toronto Maple Leafs.

 Playing career

 Early years

 As a youth, Primeau played with the Philadelphia Revolution of the Eastern Hockey League (EHL), winning both Goaltender of the Year as well as Rookie of the Year honors during the course of the 2015–16 season.
 Thereafter, he joined the Lincoln Stars of the United States Hockey League (USHL) for a single season where he participated in the annual CCM/USA Hockey All-American Prospects Game, as well as the USHL/NHL Top Prospects Game, recording a shutout at the latter for the first time in the history of the showcase.